 Emma Raducanu: British star on a charge at Miami Open with quarter-final showdown against Jessica Pegula next

-Emma Raducanu is back in Grand Slam-winning form as the Brit aims for a spot in the semi-finals of the Miami Open on Wednesday when she takes on home favourite Jessica Pegula; watch all the action from Miami on Sky Sports Tennis, Sky Sports+, NOW and the Sky Sports app
+Emma Raducanu is back in Grand Slam-winning form and is aiming for a spot in the semi-finals of the Miami Open on Wednesday 11pm when she takes on home favourite Jessica Pegula; watch all the action from Miami on Sky Sports Tennis, Sky Sports+, NOW and the Sky Sports app

 Emma Raducanu will take on Jessica Pegula in the quarter-finals of the Miami Open in arguably the biggest match of her career since winning the 2021 US Open.